-Sentinel HASP was originally developed by Aladdin Knowledge Technologies, who SafeNet acquired in 2008.
+Sentinel HASP was originally developed by Aladdin Knowledge Technologies, which SafeNet acquired in 2008.
 SafeNet was acquired in its turn by Gemalto in 2014.
 Originally HASP was available as both a hardware (dongle) and a software solution.
 It has now been renamed to Sentinel HL and is a hardware solution.
-Customers are encouraged to purchase the Sentinel LDK, which includes Sentinel SL, which was the software portion of sentinel HASP, as well as all the HL or hardware variants.
+Customers are encouraged to purchase the Sentinel LDK, which includes Sentinel SL, which was the software portion of Sentinel HASP, as well as all the HL or hardware variants.

 Read more about how Sentinel HASP is configured for interfacing with OpenLM.

 What is Sentinel HL? #

 Sentinel HL is a hardware license protection application.
 Formerly known as Sentinel HASP, which was both a hardware and software license manager, Sentinel HL is hardware-only protection and is backward compatible with Sentinel HASP HL.
 It can be updated in the field using Gemalto’s proprietary UpdateOnChip mechanism™.
 Gemalto has over 75% of the global market share in hardware license managers.

 OpenLM provides the following functionality for monitoring Sentinel HL Licenses:-